How Long Is 20 Light Years

 Current Propulsion Technologies

 Ion propulsion is a more efficient alternative.
 Ion drives use electric fields to accelerate ions, generating thrust.
 While the thrust is very low, it can be sustained for long periods, gradually increasing the spacecraft's velocity.
-However, even with ion propulsion, reaching a significant fraction of the speed of light remains a considerable challenge.
+Still, even with ion propulsion, reaching a significant fraction of the speed of light remains a considerable challenge.

 Futuristic Concepts